originphp/website/source/docs/plugins.md

 ## Loading models

-From within the controller you use the loadModel method with plugin syntax.
-The loadModel both returns the model and sets it up as property.
+You use the `loadModel` method with plugin syntax.
+The `loadModel` method both returns the `Model` and sets it up as property.

 ```php
 $this->loadModel('ContactManger.Contact');